gingersnap-project/db-syncer/README.md

 1. Make sure docker is running and you have docker-compose available
 2. Run `docker-compose -f deploy/mysql/mysql-compose.yaml up` to start mysql exposed on 3306 and adminer on 8090 Adminer can be looked at via a browser at localhost:8090 as an administration tool.
 Login is user: root, password: root.
 You may need to refresh the schema to see the debezium one.
-3. Run `docker run -it -p 11222:11222 -e USER="admin" -e PASS="password" infinispan/server` to start ISPN server
+3. Run the cache-manager locally `docker run -it -p 11222:11222 quay.io/gingersnap/cache-manager`
-  Server console is available at localhost:11222
 4. Run `quarkus dev` from the poc base directory.
   This will run with the quarkus endpoint on 8080 and remote JVM debug on 5005.
 Our client creates the cache it uses `debezium-cache`
 5. Perform inserts and updates to the database